 A number of clubs are organised during and after school during the year.
-These include football, cricket, choir, Lego, film club, reading club and chess We are always open to suggestions or new clubs to run and use external agencies to provide the clubs, if it is not an area of expertise which our staff specialise in.
+These include football, cricket, maths club, dance, choir, cookery, film club, reading club.

+We are always open to suggestions or new clubs to run and use external agencies to provide the clubs if it is not an area of expertise which our staff specialise in.